 Pursuing a graduate degree is an investment in your future, but that doesn’t mean you’re not mindful of the price.
 Cost is often at the forefront of a future MBA student’s mind, and price-conscious students may like what they see from the Rasmussen College MBA program.

 With a total of 12 courses—each 11 weeks in length—this program can be completed for under $10,000.3 Want to learn more?
 You can estimate your tuition cost with our tuition estimate calculator.

 Take the first step towards your next credentials

 Envision your name with the MBA credential behind it.
 The sooner you get started, the sooner it could be a reality!
 The Rasmussen College School of Business is ready to support you in your journey.
 If you’re ready to take the next steps, learn more and request more information on the Rasmussen College Master of Business Administration program page.

-1Completion time is dependent on number of courses completed each term.
+1Completion time is dependent on the number of courses completed each term.

-- Students who receive the tuition price of $155 per credit cannot use any additional discount, grants and/or scholarships.
+Students who receive the tuition price of $155 per credit cannot use any additional discounts, grants and/or scholarships.

 If a student needs to retake one or more courses in the degree program, the total cost of the program will exceed $10,000.